wwwnizar/test.jit/README.md

 ### Python package dependencies

-- Navigate into the clone repo
+- Navigate into the cloned repo
-- Start pipenv shell with `pipenv shell`
+- Start the `pipenv` shell with `pipenv shell`
-- Install python dependencies with `pipenv install --dev`
+- Install Python dependencies with `pipenv install --dev`
-- Initialize the pre-commit tool with `pre-commit install`
+- Initialize the `pre-commit` tool with `pre-commit install`

 ## Secrets

-Example secrets are in [secrets.template](./secrets.template/) (more doc coming).
-For local dev env, some secrets are auto generated.
-For prod env, you would need to supply the real secrets.
+Example secrets can be found in [secrets.template](./secrets.template/) (more docs coming).
+For your local dev environment, some secrets are auto-generated.
+For prod environments, you will need to supply the real secrets.

 ### Local dev secrets

 To set up your local dev secrets, first run `./kustomize_envs/dev/gen-secret.sh`.
 It will create two hidden folders under `/kustomize_envs/dev/`: